adeziio/monki-labs/README.md

 # 📝 Prompt Generation

 Video concepts are generated in a **single pass** by a local Ollama language model (Qwen 3 8B).
-There is no scoring system, retry cascade, or rejection filter chain — the structured prompt contract and generation guidance get it right the first time, and whatever the model returns is what gets used.

 ## Visual-first entertainment philosophy

-The channel produces **visually compelling short-form entertainment**, not a single genre such as comedy or brainrot.
+The channel produces **visually compelling short-form entertainment**.
 The only hard goal:

 > Create something visually compelling enough to make someone stop scrolling
 > and keep watching.